A Guide To Common Pest Identification In McKinney, TX

-The term “occasional invaders” is a name the describes a group of pests that live mostly outside but, from time to time, move into our homes.
+The term “occasional invaders” is a name that describes a group of pests that live mostly outside but move into our homes from time to time.
 Their motivation for moving inside is usually the weather.

 With more than 40 percent of mammals being rodents, they are a common pest and live in a variety of environments worldwide.
 Whether you live in the city, on a farm, or in a house in the suburbs, rodents can become a problem for you.

-Spiders and insects are both arthropods, which means they have a protective skeleton on the outside of their bodies.
+Spiders and insects are arthropods, which means they have a protective skeleton outside of their bodies.
 However, spiders are not insects; they are arachnids – related to mites, ticks, and scorpions.

 Termites are wood eaters and can be very destructive to our properties.
 Despite worker termites only being about the size of a grain of rice, when they work together, they can cause billions of dollars in damages across the country every year.